CardinalJV/CardinalJV/README.md

 # Hi !
-I'm Jessy, a passionate iOS Builder 
+I'm Jessy, an iOS Builder 

 I’m currently studying at the **Apple Developer Academy in Naples**